 Bay Path University believes that acquiring greater international awareness and deeper understanding of other languages, cultures, and peoples by studying in a foreign country is key to preparing you to meet the personal and professional challenges of living and working in the global world.

-With the Bay Path College Study Abroad Program you can immerse yourself in another culture, and take classes in such far-away places as Ireland, France, or Australia.
+With our Study Abroad Program you can immerse yourself in another culture, and take classes in such far-away places as Ireland, France, or Australia.
 Working with the Bay Path Study Abroad coordinator, you will map out a plan that best fits your academic and personal goals and is offered at the appropriate time in your schedule.

 Ruth, Interior Design major, Class of 2014

 I spent Spring 2013 semester at Accademia Europea di Firenze (AEF) in Florence, Italy.
 During that time I had the chance to experience many adventures and trips to other parts of Italy and Western Europe.
 I was one of about 20 American students studying at AEF.
 I was the only student from Bay Path; all the others in the program were from Elon University in North Carolina.

 Classes were Monday through Thursday with Italian every morning at 9.
 I had two Italian classes: grammar and conversation.
 I also took Art History Tuesday and Wednesday afternoons, which enabled us to see so many different, beautiful pieces of art and history.
 For example, one day in class we got to go see Michelangelo's David!
 It was amazing!

 As a part of the Art History course, three trips were provided.
 One weekend we spent the day in Sienna, the next weekend went to Rome, and near the end of April we went to Venice.
 All our transportation and accommodations were included.

 On top of the two Italian and the Art History classes, I had an internship with an Interior Designer who works with/for AEF.
 Monday and Wednesday I went to work at her design studio in another section of Florence to work on a variety of projects.